CodeScop/Oge-Mai-Field-Guide/rizaresources.md

   - FOREST
   - DESERT

-- **Mar-Apr2020 Sources:**
+- **Early May 2020 Sources Outside the Hunt:**

-  March-April 2020 sources are Hunt monsters and monsters moving around on two legs.
+  Early May 2020 sources are Hunt monsters and monsters that camouflage with their environment (at least in theory; in practice, it can be hard to tell why some are considered camo and others not).
+This means mostly green monsters which exist in the Forest, brown monsters which exist in the Desert, blue monsters which exist in the Water, and purple monsters which exist in the Dust.

   - FOREST
 - DESERT

-  - Riza Battles: Xin (100 words for 1), Yala (520 words, 2 Rope and 2 River Grass for 5), Vota (800 words, 2 Rope and 2 River Grass for 8), Trainee (1000 words and 20 Coins for 10), Knusha (1200 words, 1 Leaf Boots, 4 Rope, 2 River Grass for 12)
+  - Riza Battles: Jaihri (485 words for 5), Xin (100 words for 1), Frizi (150 words for 1-2), Sparfly (450 words for 4-5), Patliadu (750 words, 1 Harpoon for 7-8)

 - **Sell price:** 10 Coins (don't sell, much better to spend)